-Krissy Moehl, ultrarunner and leader of our upcoming Swiss Alps Trail Running Retreat, is a woman whose passion for trail running has taken her to some of the most beautiful parts of the earth.
+Krissy Moehl, champion trail ultrarunner, is a woman whose passion for trail running has taken her to some of the most beautiful parts of the earth.

 Her long career as a trail and ultrarunner is made possible in part by her training style, making her one of the most durable and consistent long-distance runners in the world.
 Very few people have achieved Krissy’s longevity in a sport that by nature, is hard on the body and mind.

 Though her fitness level and training program is only part of the equation.
 She has a deep relationship with running that became intertwined into her day-to-day life.
 We connected with Krissy to learn more about her book, Running Your First Ultra, what was most memorable about her run in the Swiss Alps and what exactly it takes to be a life-long, healthy runner.

 How have you been able to run 100-mile races so consistently for 16 years?

 [Krissy]: Running is a lifestyle for me, but I’ve had to work at it.
 Choices I have made that impact my life as a whole have often been influenced by the consistency I maintain with running.

 I believe there are many factors that account for my longevity, including good biomechanics, a strong work ethic, learning patience, paying attention to my body’s needs in nutrition, recovery and injury.
 But in particular, prioritizing enjoyment.

 In the few instances when it wasn’t “fun” I backed off.
 Whenever running stops being fun–which it does from time to time–I focus less on training and spend more time running for fun in the mountains with my friends.
 This helps me re-frame things and regain the simple joy of running.
 I also dive into other activities including cooking, strength training and home improvement projects to give my brain and body a break.

 Because running is my constant, I know I will come back to it when I feel ready and that patience is key.
 I have learned that it’s best to not push it.